Regulation

 Practical Guidance: Managing Both Regulations

-1. Integrated Governance Framework
+Build an Integrated Governance Framework

-2. Combined Impact Assessments
+Combine Your Impact Assessments

 GDPR requires Records of Processing Activities (ROPA).
 The AI Act requires an AI system registry and Annex IV technical documentation.
-Structure your documentation to serve both purposes — a well-organized AI system registry that includes data processing details can satisfy requirements under both frameworks.
+Structure your documentation to serve both purposes.
+A well-organized AI system registry that includes data processing details can satisfy requirements under both frameworks.

-4. Leverage Your GDPR Investment
+Leverage Your GDPR Investment

-If your organization has mature GDPR compliance, you have a significant head start on AI Act compliance.
+If your organization has mature GDPR compliance, you already have a head start on AI Act compliance.
 Your data governance practices, documentation habits, impact assessment methodology, and accountability culture all transfer directly.
 The gap is primarily in AI-specific technical requirements (risk management, accuracy, robustness) and the formal classification and conformity assessment process.

-5. Watch for Regulatory Guidance
+Watch for Regulatory Guidance

 What DPOs Should Do Now

-- Map your AI systems against both GDPR processing records and AI Act risk categories
+• Map your AI systems against both GDPR processing records and AI Act risk categories

-- Identify overlap between existing DPIAs and required FRIAs
+• Identify overlap between existing DPIAs and required FRIAs

-- Extend your governance framework to include AI Act requirements
+• Extend your governance framework to include AI Act requirements

-- Use integrated tooling that handles both frameworks simultaneously
+• Use integrated tooling that handles both frameworks simultaneously